 - Basis Document for API RP 941

 - TR 942-B - Material, Fabrication and Repair Considerations for Austenitic Alloys Subject to Embrittlement and Cracking in High Temperature Refinery Service (New document)

 - RP 945 - Avoiding Cracking in Amine Units

 - Publ.
 950 - Survey of Construction Materials and Corrosion in Sour Water Strippers-1978

 - Publ.
 959 - Characterization Study of Temper Embrittlement of Chromium-Molybdenum Steels

 - RP 970 - Work Process for Development of Corrosion Control Diagrams (New document)

 Vice-Chair: Peter Risse, Chevron Energy Technology Company

-Active members, thank you for attending the September 2013 NACE Corrosion Technology Week and/or the API 2013 Fall Refining and Equipment Standards Meeting.
+Active members, thank you for attending the API 2014 Spring Refining and Equipment Standards Meeting.

-Click on “Calendar of Events" under Links for meeting logistics and other information.
+Visit NACE.org and click on “Calendar of Events" for meeting logistics and other information.